lax1dude/eagler-binary-tools/README.md

 ## Compiling and Contributing

 The code in the `src/main/java` folder is written in plain Java.
-There are no dependencies besides what is already included by default in the JRE.
-Minimum required Java version is 8, just compile to JAR and you're ready to go.
+There are no dependencies besides what is already included by default in the JRE & JUnit for tests.
+Minimum required Java version is 8, just run `gradlew build`.

 **For a PR:** Tabs, not spaces, and format the code like the Eclipse auto format tool on factory settings.